July 21, 2019 1:16 pm

 Be the change you want to see.
 A LadyBoss is in control of her destiny, her situation, her health, her body, and in turn, her life.

-Relationships are wonderful and require sacrifice, communication, and effort.
-Weight loss is tricky and requires a lot of time, work, and discipline.
-Put these two together and you get a union that is wonderful but tricky, blissful but stressful, and altogether confusing and emotional.
+Relationships are wonderful and require sacrifice, communication and effort.
+Losing weight is tricky and requires a lot of time, work and discipline.
+Put the two together and you get a union that is wonderful but tricky, blissful but stressful, and altogether confusing and emotional.

-Most people give little thought to how the relationships they have affected their body weight.
-In fact, most people don't believe that one thing has much, if anything, to do with the other.
-Though your relationships, including relationships with friends, family, and romantic partners, can all affect your weight in a variety of ways.
+Most people give little thought to how their relationships affect their body weight.
+In fact, most people don't believe that one has much, if anything, to do with the other.
+But your relationships, including those with friends, family and romantic partners, can all affect your weight in different ways.

 Weight Loss Fails

-Studies also show that if a person is in an unsatisfying relationship, it can lead to passive-aggressive eating behaviours or, pretty much, eating to mask your feelings.
-If you don't feel satisfied in your relationship, take a step back and evaluate how you feel and if this is causing you to eat more or crave foods loaded with carbohydrate and sugars.
+Studies also show that if a person is in an unsatisfying relationship, it can lead to passive-aggressive eating behaviour, or pretty much eating to mask your feelings.
+If you don't feel satisfied in your relationship, take a step back and assess how you are feeling and whether this is causing you to eat more or crave foods high in carbohydrates and sugar.

 The Untold Secrets To Relationships And Weight Loss